A. Rachovitsa, PhD

 OTHER CONTRIBUTION TO ACADEMIC SERVICE

-- Initiated the collaboration between Qatar University and the Justice & Peace project of The Netherlands and organised Qatar University students’ study trip to The Netherlands (September 2015).
+- Initiated the collaboration between Qatar University and the Justice & Peace project The Netherlands and organised Qatar University students’ study trip to The Netherlands (Sept 2015)

 POLICY-MAKING CONSULTATION · EXPERT CONTRIBUTION

 - Consultancy: Peer-reviewer, Study commissioned by the European Parliament, Digital Technologies as a Means of Repression and Social Control - Options for the EU’s External Human Rights Policy (2021)

 - Invited expert contribution to the independent evaluation of the international cybersecurity policy of the Dutch Ministry of Foreign Affairs (Policy and Operations Evaluation Department, Dutch Ministry of Foreign Affairs (Jun 2020)